webmastersmith/WGU_Cloud_Computing/D334_Cryptography/Cryptography.md

   - Hashing is normally used to either hide the original contents of a message (such as hiding a password), or to check the integrity of data.
   - Hashing involves taking a variable length input and producing a fixed length output (message digest).
   - A weakness of one-way hashing is that the same piece of plaintext will result in the same ciphertext (unless salt is applied).;
-- **Important factors with hash signatures are**:
-  - **Collision**.
-This is where another match is found, no matter the similarity of the original message.
+- **Hah Collision**: occurs when two different input values that produce the same hash signature.
+Different files produce the same hash value, rare but possible.
 Collision attacks exploit this.
-  - **Similar context**.
-This is where part of the message has some significance to the original and generates the same hash signature.
-This is defined as a Pre-image attack.
-  - **Full context**.
-This is where an alternative message is created with the same hash signature and has a direct relation to the original message.
-This is an extension to a Pre-image attack.;
-- **collision**: occurs when two different input values that produce the same hash signature.;
+  - Also called **Hash Similar Context**, **Pre-image attack**, and **Hash Full context**.;
-- **Apache-defined APR1 Hash**: format addresses the problems of brute forcing an **MD5** hash, and basically iterates the hash value 1,000 times.;
+- **Apache-defined APR1 Hash**: format that addresses the problems of brute forcing an **MD5** hash, and basically iterates the hash value 1,000 times.;
 - **SHA method**: does not have a salted value.
 SHA produces a 160-bit signature, thus can contain a larger set of hashed value than MD5, but because there is no salt it can be open to rainbow table attacks, and also brute force.
 (A rainbow table is a collection of precomputed hash values of actual plaintext passwords used for password cracking.);
 - **HMAC**: is a message authentication code (MAC) that can be used to verify the integrity and authentication of the message.
 It involves hashing the message with a secret key, and thus differs from standard hashing, which is purely a one-way function.;
 - **Passwords which use a hashed value can be cracked by**: either with rainbow tables or brute force.
 An improved method of generating passcode is to generate a different one each time based on an initial seed value or based on time.
-One Time Passwords, Timed One Time Password, Hashed One Time Password;
+One Time Passwords, Timed One Time Password, Hashed One Time Password.;
 - **One Time Passwords (OTP)**: This allows a new unique password to be created for each instance, based on an initial seed.;
 - **Timed One Time Password (TOTP)**: This allows for a new unique passcode to be created for each instance, based on an initial seed and for a given time period.;
 - **Hashed One Time Password (HOTP)**: This allows a new unique passcode to be created each instance, based on a counter value and an initial seed.;